jeffnoehren/Spotinst-Function-Examples/README.md

-# Spotinst Serverless Examples

-Here are a few examples to help you get started with Spotinst Serverless Functions
+<p>Welcome to Spotinst Serverless Functions Examples Repository!
+Here you will find tools to help you get started with Spotinst Functions as well as projects and ideas to deploy in your own environment.
+If you are new to Spotinst Functions please check out our "New Users" page.
+If you are looking for some examples check out our "Examples" page. </p>

 <style>
 .button {